 Prevalence varied by age group, and was highest among adults aged 45 to 54 (11.4%) and 55+ (11.4%).
 Prevalence was lowest among youth aged 15 to 19 (3.1%)—the lowest estimate for this age group since monitoring began.

-There were significant differences between provinces in smoking prevalence, ranging from 11.8% in PEI to 20.1% in Newfoundland & Labrador.
+There were significant differences between provinces in smoking prevalence, ranging from 7.7% in BC to 14.8% in Newfoundland & Labrador.

-Average consumption among daily smokers has declined by more than 3 cigarettes per day since 1999.
+Average consumption among daily smokers has declined by nearly 5 cigarettes per day since 1999.

-Male daily smokers consumed nearly 3 more cigarettes per day than females.
+Male daily smokers consumed about 3 more cigarettes per day than females.

-Cigar, cigarillo, and chewing tobacco/snuff use was more prevalent among males.
+Cigar and cigarillo use was more prevalent among males.